jstaf/dashing/README.md

 **Start a SLURM bash session** (requires an active SLURM container): `snakemake shell`

 **Run tests** (requires an active SLURM container): `snakemake test`

+## Site customization

+To customize the dashboard for your site, edit the files in `slurm/templates/slurm/site` and `slurm/static/slurm`.
+The timezone is changed in `dashing/settings.py`.
+Have fun!